nhayward/revpit/user/pages/02.editors/hannah-kate-kelley/bio.md

 **What can writers expect from working with you during #RevPit, including communication?**

 My winner gets a full manuscript evaluation on their novel, including thorough feedback on their story's title and length, market positioning, genre conventions, character development, plot, structure, POV, writing style, and pacing.

-The purpose of this edit is to help you uncover what is working well, what could work better, and how to strengthen your story with actionable steps.
+The purpose of this edit is to evaluate how marketable your story is for traditional publication by helping you uncover what is working well, what could work better, and how to strengthen your story with actionable steps.

 Here's what you get in a manuscript evaluation with me:

 * Editorial Letter: A clear, actionable set of directives you can take into the revision process that will tighten up your story step-by-step.
-* Developmental Edit: Constructive and kind in-line comments on your first three chapters (or first 6,000 words) to see what’s working at the scene-level.
+* Developmental Edit: Constructive and kind in-line comments on your first 6,000 words to see what’s working at the scene-level.
 * Follow-Up Call: A 1:1 with yours truly to discuss any feedback questions or new ideas.
 You’ll leave with a clear idea of next steps.
 * Extra Resources: Additional workbooks, writing materials, and other resources personalized for you and your story.

+After our work together, I'll be checking in frequently to ask how revisions and querying is going.
+If you have questions about the querying process or the feedback I've already delivered to you, you can email me at any time.

 **What do you expect from writers during the #RevPit revision process, including communication?**